shadowy-pycoder/pyya/README.md

 As you can see, `pyya` automatically merges default config file with production config file.

 Under the hood `pyya` uses [PyYAML](https://pypi.org/project/PyYAML/) to parse YAML files and [munch](https://pypi.org/project/munch/) library to create attribute-stylish dictionaries.

+For TOML files the logic is the same except you should point `pyya` to correct TOML files (e.g. `config.toml`)

 ### Flags